ColeVH2112/cf_ai_quantgraph/README.md

 * **wrangler.jsonc**: Cloudflare infrastructure configuration

 ### Future Direction
-Currently the Durable objects are seeded with a pre-set and determined information.
-Working forward i would want to seed those with a web-scraping extension that tracks sentiment events and stores their impact in order to be actively applicable and functional in the real world
+Currently, the Vector Database is seeded with a pre-set list of historical events.
+Moving forward, the goal is to integrate a web-scraping pipeline (using Cloudflare Browser Rendering) to track real-time sentiment events and automatically update the memory index.
+This would allow QuantGraph to evolve and remain applicable to live market conditions.